Bernd Krämer: Biography

-Bernd Krämer studied electrical engineering and computer science at the Technical University of Berlin where he also obtained his doctorate in engineering.
+Bernd Krämer studied electrical engineering and computer science at Technische Universität Berlin where he also obtained his doctorate in engineering.
 From 1975 to 1989 and again from 1990 to 1992 he was a scientist and project leader at the Gesellschaft für Mathematik und Datenverarbeitung, the German National Research Center of Computer Science, which later became part of the Fraunhofer Society.
 From 1989 to mid 1990 he was an adjunct professor in the Computer Science department at the Naval Postgraduate School in Monterey, California.

 In April 1992 he was appointed full professor at FernUniversität in Hagen.
 He is a co-founder, past president, fellow, and Board Member of the Society for Design & Process Science (SDPS).
 From 2008 to 2013 he was a member of the first University Council of FernUniversität in Hagen.

 He has been a visiting professor at a number of prestigious international universities, including the Queensland University of Technology, in Brisbane and Monash University in Melbourne, both in Australia, McGill University in Montreal, the University of California, Berkeley and Shanghai Jiao Tong University.